-Outband frequency range Conductive power /Total radiated power Channel assignment 1 edge ~ 10% of the -5 dBm Authorized Bandwidth 2 Beyond 10% of Authorized Bandwidth -13 dBm Note 1: Channel assignment is the channel that is determined by standards (defining center frequency), the FCC usually defines this as the bandwidth at which 99% of the emission power is contained.
-Note 2: Authorized bandwidth is the maximum width of the band of frequencies permitted to be used by a station.
-This is normally considered to be the necessary or occupied bandwidth, whichever is greater.
-Note 3: Measurement Requirements: Measurement is based on the use of measurement instrumentation employing a resolution bandwidth of 1 megahertz or greater.
+Outband frequency range Conductive power /Total radiated power Channel assignment 1 edge ~ 10% of the -5 dBm Authorize ed Bandwidth 2 Beyond 1 L0% of Authorized Bandwidth -13 dBm Note 1: Note 1: Channel assignment is the channel that is determined by standards (defining center frequency), the FCC usually defines this as the bandwidth at which 99% of the emission power is contained.
+Note 2: width of the band of frequencies permitted to be sidered to be the necessary or occupied Note 3: Measurement Requirements: Measurement is based on the use of measurement instrumentation employing a resolution bandwidth of 1 megahertz or greater.
 When measuring the emission limits, the nominal carrier frequency shall be adjusted as close to the licensee's frequency block edges as the design permits.
-The measurements of emission p values. power can be expressed in peak or average
+The measurements of emission procession values. power can be expressed in peak or average